+31 (0)6 57 27 64 27 | info@adoa.eu

 2. Publicizing ADOA, nationally and internationally;

-3. Promote interaction between ADOA patients, physicians, researchers, pharmaceutical industry and international patient organizations.
-Also have a medical team draw up a plan for research;
+3. Promote interaction between ADOA patients, physicians, researchers, the pharmaceutical industry, and international patient organizations.

 4. To be a trusted place for ADOA patients and their loved ones.